Set up local Sourcegraph monitoring development

 When doing so, you may wish to connect Grafana to a remote Prometheus instance that you have administrator access to (such as Sourcegraph’s instances), to show more real data than is available on your dev server.

-For Kubernetes deployments, you can do this by getting
+For Kubernetes deployments, you can accomplish this by creating a

-Then, you can start up a standalone Grafana using:
+Then, you can start up the local dev monitoring stack by using:

 Note that instead of

-kubectl, you can use whichever port-forwarding mechanism you wish to connect to a remote Prometheus instance as well, as long as Prometheus is available on port
+sg.config.overwrite.yaml above to use whichever port-forwarding mechanism you wish to use to connect to a remote Prometheus instance (as long as Prometheus is available on port

 The dev targets for Grafana are defined in the following files: